VR51/host-flash/readme.txt

 Host Flash

-	- downloads 2 bad hosts blocklists,
+	- downloads up to 8 bad hosts blocklists,
 	- merges those lists into one large compilation of bad hosts,
-	- adds your custom bad hosts list into the mix (blocklist.txt)
+	- adds your custom bad hosts list into the mix (blocklist.txt),
 	- removes duplicate bad host entries from the compiled bad hosts list,
 	- comments out (unblocks) whitelisted hosts (whitelist.txt),
-	- copies your existing hosts file to a backup location in /etc/hosts.backup (only one backup),
+	- copies the hosts file that exists when Host Flash is first run to /etc/hosts.hf.original,
-	- removes any previously installed bad hosts added by Host Flash from the existing hosts file,
+	- stores replaced hosts files in archive directory 'Hosts Flash/backup/',
-	- merges your existing hosts file with the newly compiled bad hosts file,
+	- option to remove previously installed bad hosts added by Host Flash from the existing hosts file,
-	- replaces your existing hosts file with the new hosts file that blocks access to bad hosts.
+	- retains the original hosts file entries within the hosts file created by Host Flash.

 This process is run interactively so you will be asked to confirm changes before they are made to your system.